-Here is the glossary on Oracle Performance tuning.
+Here is Oracle Performance tuning Glossary.
 It is quite complex and interesting topics.
 Oracle performance tuning need through analysis and knowledge of all the aspect of Oracle database

 Cost Based Optimizer